 CNP Assurances' priority is to constantly improve the quality of service provided to policyholders as well as the overall quality of internal control and risk management in liaison with its partners.
-Wherever possible, risk assessment and management processes are adapted in response to changes in the Group's business environment and new identified risks.
+Wherever possible, risk assessment and management processes are adapted in response to changes in the business environment and new identified risks.

-As with any risk management and internal control system, the Group's system cannot provide absolute assurance that possible weaknesses will be eliminated.
-Nevertheless, the Group considers that its system is appropriate for its business model and provides reasonable assurance that its objectives are met in a satisfactory manner.
+As with any risk management and internal control system, CNP Assurances' system cannot provide absolute assurance that possible weaknesses will be eliminated.
+Nevertheless, the Company considers that its system is appropriate for its business model and provides reasonable assurance that its objectives are met in a satisfactory manner.